lsaffre/djangosite/docs/settings.rst

 :ref:`djangosite` instance
 which application developers should know.

+.. setting:: verbose_name

+Used as display name to end-users at different places.

 .. setting:: make_missing_dirs

 Set this to False if you don't want this Site to automatically